-The adjusted downside scenario assumes a continuous restrictive economic environment due to COVID-19 with a gradual recovery, the impact of these post-model adjustments were estimated at portfolio level, remain outside the core MFRS 9 process and amount to RM278.5 million (2020: RM155.7 million) of the both Group's and the Bank's ECL on financing, advances and other financing/loans (including undisbursed financing, advances and other financing/loans) as at 31 December 2021.
+The adjusted downside scenario assumes a continuous restrictive economic environment due to COVID-19 with a gradual recovery, the impact of these post-model adjustments were estimated at portfolio level, remain outside the core MFRS 9 process and amount to RM248.4 million (2021: RM278.5 million) of both the Group's and the Bank's ECL on financing, advances and other financing/loans (including undisbursed financing, advances and other financing/loans).

-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-50.2 Market Risk
+51.2 Market Risk

-Market risk is defined as any fluctuation in the value of financial instruments due to changes in market risk factors such as profit rates, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatilities.
+Market risk is defined as fluctuations in the value of financial instruments due to changes in market risk factors such as profit rates, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatilities.